julianburr/julianburr.de/src/pages/til/why-css-variables-are-awesome.md

 ## Shadow DOM

 The [Shadow DOM](https://developers.google.com/web/fundamentals/web-components/shadowdom) deserves its own little write up, but it's worth a mention in this context as well.
 One benefit of the Shadow DOM is that you can isolate styling to specific elements of the DOM tree.
-This is great, but what if you want or need to have control over it from outside of the shadow node?
+This is great, but what if you want or need to have control over it from outside of the shadow root?

 Well, you guessed it.
 CSS variables are the answer.
 Defined on the element containing the Shadow DOM, you can override the variable values and thereby change the rule values to your needs.
-This obviously requires library authors to expose the values in question through variables, but this is actually good in my opinion, since it gives theses libraries very granular control over what they want people to be able to change and what they don't.
+This obviously requires library authors to expose the values in question through variables, but this is actually good in my opinion, since it gives these libraries very granular control over what they want people to be able to change and what they don't.

 Ionic wrote up a very good article about this and how they use CSS variables for their web components: https://www.joshmorony.com/shadow-dom-usage-in-ionic-web-components/